 You should inspect his body and ears each time you return from a walk to verify that debris or parasites have not lodged there.
-Also, be aware that uncut ears are more likely to pick up dirt.
+Also, be aware that uncropped ears are more likely to pick up dirt.
 But, in general, shedding and hair loss are not very important in the Doberman because he does not have an undercoat.

 The Doberman can live in an apartment (with outings several times a day) or a house with a fenced backyard.
-On the other hand, this dog does not tolerate extreme cold climates, so it should be kept indoors in the winter.
+On the other hand, this dog does not tolerate extreme cold climates, so he should be kept indoors in the winter.

 Also, you need to know that this is an emotionally fragile dog; he needs to feel appreciated and not be alone too often to be happy.
 Prolonged isolation could lead to the emergence of his violent character.
 If you combine isolation with living in a small apartment, you will end up with a very sad Doberman.

 If possible, set up a small corner just for him: he appreciates his independence, and the doghouse will give him great pleasure.

 The Doberman is, above all, a defense dog.
 So naturally, he is very protective and will tend to be suspicious of strangers.
 However, he will never be unnecessarily aggressive.
 Socialization at a young age is essential so that he learns to distinguish between friends and enemies.

 Are Dobermans Easy to Train?

 The Doberman has a strong character.
 He is stubborn and tends to impose his place in the family hierarchy.
 Thus, it is essential for the owner to demonstrate his or her superiority as soon as the dog arrives at the house.
 Education should be firm but gentle since the Doberman cannot stand violence.